The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: Numerical result

 We found that the difference between the density fields of the two simulations \textbf{FDM} and \textbf{FIC} is small, but the effect of QP can produce granular structures close to the high density regions.
 Note that these granular structures are indeed due to QP, but not the difference in the initial conditions by comparing the density fields of the simulations \textbf{FIC} and \textbf{CDM}.

-To illustrate more details in the inner structure, we select a cluster in the density field from the two simulations and zoom in for better resolution.
-In Fig.~\ref{Fig:cluster}, the left panel is from the simulation \textbf{FDM} and the right panel is from the simulation \textbf{FIC}, and both figures are generated by a publicly available software \texttt{GadgetViewer}\footnote{\url{http://astro.dur.ac.uk/~jch/gadgetviewer/index.html}}.
-We note that the cluster in the simulation \textbf{FDM} looks much fuzzier than the one in the simulation \textbf{FIC}.
+{ To illustrate more details in small scale, we select a $5h^{-1}$Mpc sub-box projected in y direction and zoom in for better resolution.
+In Fig.~\ref{Fig:cluster}, the left panel is from the simulation \textbf{FDM} and the right panel is from the simulation \textbf{FIC}.
+The density field is calculated from the particle distribution by the nearest grid point scheme and further smoothed by bilinear algorithm. } We note that the cluster in the simulation \textbf{FDM} looks much fuzzier than the one in the simulation \textbf{FIC}.
 Qualitatively, the formation of low mass halos is further suppressed when taking QP into consideration.

-In Fig.~\ref{Fig:hmf}, the halo mass function is presented with the FDM mass $m_\chi=2.5\times10^{-22}\ev$.
-The color represents different redshifts, and the solid, dot-dashed and dashed lines represent the halo mass function of the simulations \textbf{CDM}, \textbf{FIC} and \textbf{FDM}, respectively.
+{ We identified the halos using the package $\texttt{AHF}$~\cite{Knollmann:2009pb}, which can build up the hierarchical structure for the halos and sub-halos in the snapshots of our simulations.
+The halos are identified if the average density of the halo is over 200 times the critical density of the universe. } In Fig.~\ref{Fig:hmf}, the halo mass function is presented with the FDM mass $m_\chi=2.5\times10^{-22}\ev$.
+The colors represent different redshifts, and the solid, dot-dashed and dashed lines represent the halo mass function of the simulations \textbf{CDM}, \textbf{FIC} and \textbf{FDM}, respectively.
 The break of the halo mass functions at $M=2.3\times10^9~h^{-1}\,{M_\odot}$ (the green dashed line) is due to our limited resolution.
 By definition, we cannot identify halos whose mass is below $2.3\times10^{9}\,h\,{^{-1}M_\odot}$.
-From halo masses $2\times10^{11}\,h\,{^{-1}M_{\odot}}$ to $2\times10^{13}\,h\,{^{-1}M_{\odot}}$, there is no recognizable difference among the simulations \textbf{FDM}, \textbf{FIC} and \textbf{CDM}.
-However, for halo mass below $2\times10^{11}\,h\,{^{-1}M_{\odot}}$, the difference becomes noticeable.
-It is clear that the difference in modified initial conditions and QP start to have significant influence on the formation of halos.
-At the redshift $z=2$, we plot the halo mass functions from the simulations \textbf{FDM}, \textbf{FIC}, and \textbf{CDM}.
-One can observe that there is a further suppression in the number density of halos below $2\times10^{11}\,h\,{^{-1}M_{\odot}}$ due to the effect of QP.
-It is worth mentioning that by using the code established in Ref.~\citep{zhang2016ultra} we are able to explore halo mass smaller than $2\times10^{13}\,h\,{^{-1}M_{\odot}}$ in cosmological simulations.
+From halo masses $5\times10^{11}\,h\,{^{-1}M_{\odot}}$ to $2\times10^{13}\,h\,{^{-1}M_{\odot}}$, there is no recognizable difference among the simulations \textbf{FDM}, \textbf{FIC} and \textbf{CDM}.
+However, for halo mass below $5\times10^{11}\,h\,{^{-1}M_{\odot}}$, the difference becomes noticeable.

+{ To quantitatively see the difference, one can refer to the right panel of Fig.~\ref{Fig:hmf} which manifestly demonstrates the suppression caused by the QP and the modified initial condition.
+We can see that QP (\textbf{FDM} simulation) introduces $20\%$ more suppression on the number density of $M<2\times10^{11} h^{-1}M_{\odot}$ halos than that of \textbf{FIC} simulation, with modified initial condition only.
+There is no identifiable effect in the simulations \textbf{FDM} and \textbf{FIC} for the halo mass function with $M>5\times10^{11} h^{-1}M_{\odot}$. }